Test in a live environment

 The term 'flattened PDF' is often used in the context of PDF documents where all fonts have been embedded, making the file self-contained and ensuring it appears the same across all systems and PDF viewers.

-IronPDF is a powerful C# PDF library that allows developers to generate, read and edit PDF files in .NET applications.
-You can generate PDF files from HTML.
+IronPDF Documentation is a powerful C# PDF library that allows developers to generate, read, and edit PDF files in .NET applications.
+You can learn to generate PDF files from HTML with IronPDF.
 An interesting feature of IronPDF is the ability to work with embedded text in PDF files.
 The ability to embed fonts in a PDF file is crucial for preserving the document's original appearance, even when the PDF file is viewed or printed on a system that does not have access to the original fonts used in the document.
 Let's understand how to display embedded text in a PDF using IronPDF in .NET MAUI.

 Before starting with the tutorial, make sure you have the following requirements fulfilled: